 Research on psyllium:

-Weight loss: Four studies were reviewed, and they showed no convincing evidence for a weight reducing the effect of psyllium.
+- Weight loss: Four studies were reviewed, and they showed no convincing evidence for a weight-reducing effect of psyllium.
 Although this is true, the studies were poorly designed, and several were funded by entities that had an interest in psyllium failed.
 One piece of research, in particular, looked at psyllium versus sibutramine and found that sibutramine was more effective.

 - Appetite: Many different mechanisms by which fiber may affect appetite have been suggested.
 These include the release of intestinal peptides involved in energy regulation, reducing the rate of gastric emptying, or modifying postprandial (after meal) glycemic response and regulated the interactions of carbohydrates and appetite.
 The basics are that 20g of psyllium husk before the meal significantly increased meal-induced satiety.